Fast food undoubtedly holds a strong grip on society.

 If you turn to fast food after forgetting to pack a lunch or buy groceries for dinner, try meal planning to save yourself from the drive-through!

 Over the weekend, dedicate time to planning your meals for the coming week.
-Whether you spent ten minutes making a grocery list or an hour preparing and storing dishes, any time spent planning helps!
+Whether you spend ten minutes making a grocery list or an hour preparing and storing dishes, any time spent planning helps!

 Planning meals ahead of time can limit the appeal of fast food’s convenience.
 Instead of heading to a fast-food chain for lunch, pack a meal the night before work.
 Rather than coming home to cook after a long day at work, pull a container out of the fridge to heat up food that you’ve prepared in advance.